 2. Poland moving forward with AML amendments

-Main aspects of the draft are:
+The main aspects of the draft include:

-- Institutions falling within the scope of regulation – gatekeepers, i.e. entities providing services with regard to trading between fiat and crypto currencies or between cryptocurrencies as well as intermediaries and wallet holders;
+- Institutions falling within the scope of regulation – gatekeepers, i.e. entities providing services with regard to trading between fiat and cryptocurrencies or between cryptocurrencies as well as intermediaries and wallet holders;

 - Scope of obligations – identification of users and real beneficiaries (if applicable), monitoring, analysis and registration of transactions;

 - Unification of regulations at the EU level;